I have updated the ‘Credit Cards Update‘ page at the top of the blog for July.

 What are the best loyalty credit cards currently available?

 This is currently an outstanding deal, which is showing no signs of going away.
-No fee for the first year and 22,000 Membership Rewards points if you are referred (see here for what 22,000 MR points can get you – 22,000 Avios points for a start!)
-The bonus if you are not referred is lower, at 20,000 points.
+No fee for the first year and 20,000 Membership Rewards points (see here for what 20,000 MR points can get you – 20,000 Avios points for a start!)
 My full review of the card is here.
 The Amex home page is here.

 Until 29th July, the sign-up bonus on this card is doubled to 20,000 Starwood points when you spend £1,000.
 These are worth 25,000 Avios or miles in 29 other airline programmes, as well hotel nights.
-You receive a higher sign-up bonus of 21,000 SPG points if you are referred – please e-mail me at raffles [at] headforpoints.co.uk if you would like a referral.
 You can learn more about this deal here and my review of the card is here.
 The Amex home page is here.

 This is good deal and is much improved on the previous promotion.
 The free (‘Duo’) cards give you 15,000 Avios points for signing-up.
 The £50 fee ‘Premier Duo’ cards give you 20,000 Avios.
 You need to spend £500 per month for the first three months on the American Express card to receive the bonus, which may require careful tracking of your spending.
 You can learn more about the Lloyds TSB Duo Avios promotion here.